 Becoming Secure with Cyber Essentials

 The UK Government is rooting for small businesses.
 They realised you haven't got the time, resources or money to be able to put cyber security at the top of your list of priorities.

-This is why they created the Cyber Essentials certification for SMEs protect themselves against 80% of common cyber threats.
+This is why they created the Cyber Essentials certification for SMEs to protect themselves against 80% of common cyber threats.
 It's the ideal way to kick start your cyber security efforts, helping you lay secure foundations for your business at an affordable rate.

-With a 100% remote process and competitive pricing, Cyber Tec Security can guide you through the process so you can become certified with zero hassle.
+As a leading Certification Body for the scheme, Cyber Tec Security can guide you through the process so you can get certified with zero hassle.